Sewer System Improvements “M” Project

 Control Combined Sewer Overflows (CSO):

-As existing CSO pipe at 15th Street and Grand Avenue that periodically conveys excess wet weather flows from the neighborhood collection sewers to Port Gardner, was recently damaged by a landslide and needs to be replaced.
-The City is exploring alternatives for a new CSO pipe.
-One option is a trenchless installation at 14th Street and another is a utility bridge at 16th Street extending across the Burlington Northern Santa Fe rail yard and West Marine View Drive.
-The utility bridge alternative could be upgraded in the future for pedestrian use.
+An existing CSO pipe at 15th Street and Grand Avenue that periodically conveys excess wet weather flows from the neighborhood collection sewers to Port Gardner, was damaged by a landslide that occurred in the December 2012 to January 2013 timeframe and needs to be replaced.
+The City will be replacing that CSO pipe and another old pipe at 14th Street by constructing a new utility bridge at 16th Street extending across the Burlington Northern Santa Fe rail yard and West Marine View Drive.
+The utility bridge will also have improvements for pedestrian use.

-The City will hold at least two neighborhood open house meetings to present information about the project and address questions from the residents of the project area.
+The City anticipates holding a neighborhood open house meeting in January 2015 to present information about the Phase 1 project and address questions from the residents of the project area prior to construction.
 Mailings will be sent out announcing meetings and furnishing updated information.

 Pre-design: October 2011 to April 2012